-- Ongoing communication with communities and local, regional, and national governments - Annual COI survey in all countries where we operate, including identifying minority or historically marginalized groups. - Annual Environmental, Social and Governance survey of our investor community - Community and worker response and grievance mechanisms at each operation: - ✓ Our community response mechanisms provide another channel through which community members can engage with our operations.
+- Ongoing communication with communities and local, regional, and national governments - Annual COI survey in all countries where we operate, including identifying minority or historically marginalized groups. - Community and worker response and grievance mechanisms at each operation: - ✓ Our community response mechanisms provide another channel through which community members can engage with our operations.
 Community members can submit questions, requests, concerns, and/or grievances to us in person or via: community mailbox, telephone, email, online messaging platforms, suggestion boxes and community offices.
 All requests or grievances are registered by our social teams, which then respond by working with other departments if needed.
 The process is overseen by the Vice President of Social Sustainability, Diversity, and Inclusion. - ✓ PAAS Listens is our worker feedback and grievance mechanism through which our workforce can voice concerns, provide feedback, or raise grievances directly to Human Resources.
 All grievances are reviewed and categorized, and every grievance receives a response. - ✓ The whistleblower hotline, described above in B4.